Rental Assistance (Sar Dirah)

 The exemption covers furniture, electronics, clothing, books, appliances, and other household items.
 Commercial goods, new items bought abroad for resale, and vehicles (which have their own scheme) are excluded from this exemption.

-The oleh vehicle benefit typically includes:
+The oleh vehicle benefit works as follows:

-- The מע"מ (Ma'am (VAT)) component (currently 18%) still applies
+- The מע"מ (Ma'am (VAT)) component (currently 18%) still applies, and fully electric vehicles are currently excluded from the oleh discount

 How to Claim Each Benefit